coderdark/redux/README.md

   fn3
 );
 ```
 + Reducers - Functions that receive the current state and an action as inputs and produce a new state as the output.
-Keep your state as flat as you can or breake it down into multiple reducers.
+Keep your state as flat as you can or break it down into multiple reducers.
+Including API responses that you do not control, break the response at the client to be stored in redux.
   - `state`
   - `action`, the only requirement for an action is to have a `type`.
 You can append other properties like `payload`
 ```